jacobdeichert/svelvet/README.md

 Many of you will not be able to use this if you depend on custom import types or other fancy loaders.
 This project is just not for you!

-But seriously, give [snowpack][snowpack_website] a read to understand the benefits gained by the prevention of complexity that comes with many build processes today.
+But seriously, give [snowpack][snowpack_website] a read to understand the benefits of leaning on standard esm imports, allowing you to avoid a bundling process entirely.

 ### Can I override the babel config?